-Finding the right diet for you
+Finding the right diet for you:

 People follow specific diets for all types of reasons, such as weight loss, healthier living, and environmental concerns, to name a few.